-The institute leverages the University of Michigan’s resources, research, technologies, and expertise to foster innovation and create positive economic impact for local, state, national and global communities and economies by working with small- and medium-sized enterprises.
+The Institute leverages the University of Michigan’s resources, research, technologies, and expertise to foster innovation and create positive economic impact for local, state, and national communities and economies by working with small- and medium-sized enterprises.

 1) The Institute works with companies that are considered to be strategically critical to the economy.

 During the great recession, the institute worked with 200 Midwest manufacturing companies, important to the automotive supply chains, that were predicted to declare bankruptcy within six to eighteen months.
 After conducting 1) financial analysis and restructuring, 2) market analysis and new customer support, 3) operational excellence strategies, and 4) assistance with adopting new university technologies to improve companies’ competitiveness; 198 companies survived.

 2) The Institute works with companies that are launching their first technical product, or an existing technical product into a new market.

 The institute worked with a small rural company that had developed a waterproof fabric and was selling outdoor clothing.
 The institute’s team of project managers searched for and found faculty to develop a flame retardant fabric treatment at a university and helped the company integrate the technology into their design.
 The Institute then found a customer that needed a waterproof, flame-retardant fabric to manufacture military tents.

 3) The Institute works with communities that would like to improve their economy.